czetsuya/nextjs-auth-cognito/README.md

+*If you would like to support these tutorials, you can contribute to my [Patreon account](https://patreon.com/czetsuya)

 # NextJS Authentication with Amazon Cognito

 This project is built on top of NextJS and is integrated with Amazon Cognito to provide Auth functionality such as signup, signin, and password reset.